Variance and standard deviation

 Arguments

-ve: Variance estimator specifying the mean estimator, weights, and bias correction.X: Data array (vector or matrix) for which to compute the variance.dims: Dimension along which to compute the variance (for matrices).mean: Optional mean value or vector for centering.
+ve: Variance estimator specifying the mean estimator, weights, and bias correction.X: Data array (vector or matrix) for which to compute the variance.dims: Dimensions along which to perform the computation.mean: Optional mean value or vector for centering.
 If not provided, estimated usingve.me.kwargs...: Additional keyword arguments passed to the mean estimator.

 Returns